SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    ---
    -> let unknownUnit = TemperatureUnit(symbol: "X")
    -> if unknownUnit == nil {
-         print("This is not a defined temperature unit, so initialization failed.")
+         print("This isn't a defined temperature unit, so initialization failed.")
       }
-   <- This is not a defined temperature unit, so initialization failed.
+   <- This isn't a defined temperature unit, so initialization failed.

 .. _Initialization_FailableInitializersForEnumerationsWithRawValues: